 What is Chapter 11 bankruptcy?
 Chapter 11 bankruptcy, often called reorganization bankruptcy, allows a business to continue operating while creating a plan to repay or eliminate its debts.
 This process is designed to keep the business functional throughout and after bankruptcy.

+For those facing challenges like mortgage insolvency in Toronto, Chapter 11 can be a viable solution.
 While many associate Chapter 11 with large corporations like Toys ‘R’ Us and Kmart, small business owners seeking credit counselling can also benefit.
 Most will maintain ownership during bankruptcy proceedings.

 During this time, the business can operate normally, enabling the owner to make decisions to enhance sales and profits.
 They can sell inventory and purchase materials for new contracts.